Arizona Wildcats lose fourth straight game, 67-60 to Washington

-Known for having one of the country’s best defenses, the Washington Huskies also beat Arizona offensively while the Wildcats lost their fourth straight game for the first time in a decade..
+Arizona lost its fourth straight game for the first time in a decade Thursday, when Washington beat the Wildcats 67-60 at McKale Center with efficiency on both ends of the court.

-While holding Arizona to 36-percent shooting and forcing 20 turnovers, the Huskies shot 50 percent from the field while five of them scored in double figures.
+Washington held Arizona to 37.7 percent shooting and forced 20 UA turnovers, while the Huskies shot 51 percent from the field, with five players in double figures.

-David Crisp had 17 points to lead Washington offensively while the league’s reigning defensive player of the year, Washington guard Matisse Thybulle, led the Huskies overall with 15 points, five blocks and five steals.
+David Crisp had 17 points to lead Washington offensively while the league’s reigning defensive player of the year, Washington guard Matisse Thybulle, added 15 points, five blocks and five steals.

 Justin Coleman led the Wildcats with 16 points while Chase Jeter had 12.